@maps

 // Word frequency counter

-temp text string = "the quick brown fox jumps over the lazy dog"
+mut text = "the quick brown fox jumps over the lazy dog"

 } otherwise {